Rolex Dominates And Omega Drops As Morgan Stanley Announce Top Swiss Watch Brand Rankings This Year

 6. 13 brands are responsible for three quarters of market share.
 On top of this, 25 out of 350 watch brands accumulated for a mindblowing 90% of total Swiss watch sales

-7. Renowned luxury stalwart Hermès recorded excellent sales in 2023.
-Ranked 16th in the latest Top 50 Swiss watch brands report, their timekeeping division is fast becoming one of the sector’s most undervalued brands with a 23% revenue increase in 2023.
+1. Renowned luxury stalwart Hermès dipped one position from 13th in 2024.
+Ranked 14th in the latest Top 50 Swiss watch brands report, their timekeeping division is fast becoming one of the sector’s most undervalued brands.

-9. Longines have not fared too well either with total sales taking a tumble by 6%.
+3. Longines (nor the Richemont Group) have not fared well either with total sales taking a tumble.
 This may be in part due to an over-reliant Chinese market which has still not recovered from post-pandemic effects.
+In 2024, Longines achieved 950,000 sales, a staggering 40% decrease.

 Have The Indie Brands Time Finally Arrived?